Jitterbit Harmony Best Practices¶

 Issues and considerations that can arise when integrating to and from SAP instances, particularly when creating a bidirectional integration.

-- Capturing Data Changes with Table or File Changes
+- Capture Data Changes with Table or File Changes

 Best practices to follow in capturing data changes.